CookiePLMonster/CookiePLMonster.github.io/_posts/2023-01-15-remastering-colin-mcrae-rally-3-silentpatch.md

 the game window.
 CMR3 is aware of that and gracefully recreates most render targets -- but not the reflection cubemap!
 This results in the reflection being pitch black, making the water look horrendous.
 Making the game re-render the reflection after a device lost resolves the issue.

-The other issue is also related to the device lost event, but it happens when the device resets (either due to Alt+Tab or a display mode change) outside of the race.
+The other issue is also related to the device lost event, but it happens when the device resets (either due to <kbd>Alt</kbd> + <kbd>Tab</kbd> or a display mode change) outside of the race.
 Since reflections are rendered at the start of the race, they should be unaffected by a reset in menus and render just fine.
 However, they are rendered slightly miscolored:

 {% include screenshot.html link="/assets/img/posts/spcmr3/cmr3-water-reflections.png" style="natural"